PhilipDaniels/rmule/README.md

 [ ] Run a search
 [ ] Allow multiple temp dirs.
 To point to the same location [ ] Delete temp db if it becomes empty
+[ ] Run as a daemon (PID file needed)
+[ ] Caching.
+  [ ] X minutes.
+  [ ] If an entire file arrives without needing flushing to db we can write the whole
+      thing to the destination without needing to write to db first.
+  [ ] Allow files to be held for preview without actually writing them out to disk first

 Split